deeppavlov/chatsky-llm-autoconfig/docs/source/userguides/augment_dialogs.rst

     from dialog2graph.pipelines.model_storage import ModelStorage

-1. Create :py:class:`~dialog2graph.pipelines.model_storage.ModelStorage` instance and add choosen LLMs for dialog generation (i.e. dialog augmentation) and formatting LLM's output.
+First, LLM models should be configured for further use.
+So, :py:class:`~dialog2graph.pipelines.model_storage.ModelStorage` instance is created to which choosen LLMs are added for dialog generation (i.e. dialog augmentation) and formatting LLM's output.
+More information on ModelStorage usage may be found :doc:`in this userguide <./generate_graphs>`.

 .. code-block:: python